šŸ“·Credit: Amanda Luz Henning Santiago

 Contact me via my website, alexanderckaufman.com.

-Original reporting and analysis on energy and climate change.
+Original reporting and on-the-ground analysis on energy, climate, and getting by in a hotter world.

 People